openbeer/world/README.md

 ## Alternatives

 - [BreweryDB.com](http://www.brewerydb.com) -  beer and brewery data and api by PintLabs Inc (free demo; $ for use)
-- [Open Beer Database](http://openbeerdatabase.com)  - free, public beer and brewery database and API
+- [Open Beer Database (`openbeerdatabase.com`)](http://openbeerdatabase.com)  - free, public beer and brewery database and API
+- [Open Beer Database (`openbeerdb.com`)](http://openbeerdb.com)  - free, public beer and brewery database (archive, no longer active)

 ## License

 The `beer.db` schema, data and scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

+## Questions?
+Comments?

+Send them along to the [Open Beer & Brewery Database Forum/Mailing List](http://groups.google.com/group/beerdb).
+Thanks!